 WHAT I LIKE: It's versatile and can be used indoors in as many ways as your imagination dictates to you.
 It doesn't need batteries.
 It's machine washable

 WHAT I DON'T LIKE: Rough play may tear the seams.
 It will not las long if you let your dog get his teeth on it.
 It's a pillow and won't stay perfectly round so I don't recommend it for traditional outside soccer play.

-If your toddler would benefit from using a traditional soccer ball, check out my post on truly unique soccer balls for kids.
+Your toddler will benefit from using a traditional soccer ball more than anything else.
+Check out my post on truly unique soccer balls for kids.

 Even though they are the smallest standard size soccer ball, size 3 balls are taller than toddlers knees are.
 You can get a 6 inch soccer ball which is great for indoor play on smooth surfaces.